Permits and Approvals

 This permit ensures that construction projects comply with local, state and federal standards for land use, zoning and construction, and verify compliance with the minimum standards that help safeguard life or limb, public health, property and welfare.
 Applications for an address/address change should also be submitted in this location.
 Eligibility for Rapid Review will be determined by staff based on project scope.

-Apply to submit changes to approved Building, Combination, Plumbing, Mechanical and Electrical permits and for deferred submittals.
+Apply to submit changes to approved Building, Combination, Plumbing, Mechanical, Electrical and Sign permits and for deferred submittals.
 For projects that were issued originally in a paper version, a scanned set of the approved drawings will be required to be uploaded for the reviewers.

 Demolition/Removal permits are required for the complete demolition and/or removal of any structure and are reviewed for compliance with the minimum standards necessary to safeguard public health, safety, and welfare.
 The intent of these procedures is to protect the public against personal injury or property damage and to ensure completion of the demolition or removal and cleanup of the site.
 A Demolition/Removal Permit is not required to demolish part of a structure.
 Partial demolition will require a Building Permit.

 This permit is required when a project may have impacts on the surrounding area due to a proposed use, design feature or project location.
 Substantial Conformance Review, amendment requests for existing discretionary permits, and development and policy approval requests described in Information Bulletin 503 should be submitted in this location.

 This permit is required for the installation, alteration, addition or replacement of electrical wiring, devices, appliances or equipment, and to comply with the minimum standards necessary to safeguard life or limb, public health, property and welfare.